 Great Scotland Yard

-The phone box isnt actually real – it was just a film prop for the movie and was therefore removed after filming – but the location itself exists, laying on the corner of Scotland Yard. (photo)
+Harry finally makes it to the entrance of the Ministry, which lies within a red phone box.
+This particular booth isn’t actually real – it was just a prop for the movie – but the location exists on the corner of Scotland Yard.

 When Death Eaters turn up at Bill and Fleurs wedding in The Deathly Hallows, Harry, Ron and Hermione have to get out of there as quickly as possible and end up apparating into a busy street.

 Said street is actually Piccadilly Circus, one of the busiest areas in the whole of London.
 The three then proceed to head down the real Shaftsbury Avenue, before finding an alleyway where they can change clothes.

 ‘The trace breaks at 17.
 It’s wizarding law.’ – Ron Weasley

 The trio head into a London cafe to form a plan about what to do next where they’re attacked by Death Eaters who have manged to track them to the city.

 The Cafe itself wasn’t a real cafe – it was a set built at the studio – but when they leave to head to Grimmauld Place, they are on the steps of the London Trocadero which is just up the road from Shaftsbury Avenue.